-Yes, it's perfectly possible to widen the hole of a freshwater bead, provided you do it carefully.
+Yes, it's perfectly possible to enlarge the hole in a freshwater pearl, provided you do it carefully.
 If you'd like to do it, we recommend you follow this tutorial by our expert.

 The grades of freshwater pearls allow us to evaluate their quality according to several criteria: luster (brilliance), surface, shape, color and size.
 This is also what determines their price.

-To clean freshwater beads without damaging them, follow these simple tips:
+To clean freshwater pearls without damaging them, follow these simple tips: